-The Department of Defense (DoD) offers a number of research funding opportunities for Early Career Faculty with the long-term goal of developing the next generation of academic scientists, engineers and mathematicians in strategic disciplines whose research aligns with agency mission and priorities.
+The Department of Defense (DoD) offers a number of research funding opportunities for early career faculty, with the long-term goal of developing the next generation of academic scientists, engineers and mathematicians in strategic disciplines whose research aligns with agency mission and priorities.
 For current opportunities, search Grants.gov.

-Note to PIs: The following summaries are intended for informational purposes and do not replace the sponsor's actual funding opportunity announcement.
-Always review the sponsor's full announcement to verify program guidelines, requirements and deadlines.
+Note: The following is intended for informational purposes and does not replace the sponsor's actual funding opportunity announcement.
+Always review the sponsor's full announcement to verify program guidelines, requirements, and deadlines.